hellbox/srob-migration/content/reviews/intoxicating-and-irresistible-and-maybe-untrue.md

 name = "Intoxicating and irresistible and maybe untrue" title = "Intoxicating and irresistible and maybe untrue" dek = "What is it about writing advice?
-Mary Karr shows how lyrical and inspiring, and maybe also how awkward and frustrating, it can be. " twitterauto = "The many shades of memoir. @ofbooksandbikes looks at Mary Karr's approach in a new review, now on the site. " reviews_byline = ["writers/rebecca-hussey.md"] reviews_books = ["books/the-art-of-memoir.md"] reviews_tags = ["reviews/intoxicating-and-irresistible-and-maybe-untrue.md"]
+Mary Karr shows how lyrical and inspiring, and maybe also how awkward and frustrating, it can be. " type = "Review"twitterauto = "The many shades of memoir. @ofbooksandbikes looks at Mary Karr's approach in a new review, now on the site. " reviews_byline = ["writers/rebecca-hussey.md"] reviews_books = ["books/the-art-of-memoir.md"] reviews_tags = ["reviews/intoxicating-and-irresistible-and-maybe-untrue.md"]